ajakaja/ajakaja.github.io/_notes/formal-languages.md

 * The language of "PGN notations for chess positions"
 * The language of "Chess positions in which white can win with perfect play in PGN notation"

-Clearly it is possible for 'testing for membership in a language' to be *as algorithmically complex* as any decision problem, since you can ask for 'the language which describes inputs which produce `T` from any given boolean function'!
+Clearly it is possible for 'testing for membership in a language' to be *as algorithmically complex as any decision problem*, since for any boolean function `f -> T|F` you can ask for "the language of `x` such that `f(x) = T`"!

 --------

 Languages can be represented in many ways.
 The usual methods are:
 * A string from a higher level language, like `(a+)` to represent the language 'strings of at least one `a`' (plus, implicitly, a mapping between the higher-level description language and the lower level 'actual' language!)
-* A hand-wavey description, like "syntactically valid Java programs", with details omitted because they're rarely important.
+* A handwavey description, like "syntactically valid Java programs", with details omitted because they're rarely important.
 * A **formal grammar**, consisting of a start symbol `S` and a series of _production rules_ through which S can be translated into all possible valid strings in the language.
 	* `S -> H | T` trivially describes the language `(H|T)`
 	* `S -> aS | a` describes the language `(a+)`